 Intel has paths around Trump's China tariffs, analysts say

-[SAN FRANCISCO] Intel Corp, the world's biggest chipmaker by revenue and a prominent US manufacturer, could avoid the most severe effects of a new list of Chinese tariffs proposed by U.S. President Donald Trump by shifting its production among its facilities, analysts said Monday.
+INTEL Corp, the world's biggest chipmaker by revenue and a prominent American manufacturer, could avoid the most severe effects of a new list of Chinese tariffs proposed by United States President Donald Trump by shifting its production among its facilities, analysts said on Monday.

 Intel could shift its production strategies to avoid much of the blow.
-Intel produces raw chips at six so-called wafer fabs, with three in the United States, one in Ireland, one in Israel and one in China.
+Intel produces raw chips at six so-called wafer fabs, with three in the US, one in Ireland, one in Israel and one in China.
 From there, chips go to so-called assembly and test facilities.

 After that, they are sold to Intel's customers, large computer brands or contract manufacturers who work on their behalf.
 Most of those entities are legally based in China because that is where most electronics are built, and that explains why Intel booked US$14.8 billion in China revenue in 2017.

-But it is Intel's US$12.5 billion revenue from the United States that is at risk.
-If Intel makes a chip at its US plants in Oregon, Arizona or New Mexico, then sends it to China for low-level assembly work and then brings it back so it can be put into a device manufactured in the United States, the chip would get hit by the tariff.
+But it is Intel's US$12.5 billion revenue from the US that is at risk.
+If Intel makes a chip at its US plants in Oregon, Arizona or New Mexico, then sends it to China for low-level assembly work and then brings it back so it can be put into a device manufactured in the US, the chip would get hit by the tariff.

-But Intel also has assembly and test centers in Costa Rica, Malaysia and Vietnam.
+But Intel also has assembly and test centres in Costa Rica, Malaysia and Vietnam.
 Chips from non-Chinese wafer fabs sold to American companies that pass through those facilities likely would not be hit.

 "My sense is they can probably skip most of the tariffs," said Dan Hutcheson, CEO of VLSI Research Inc.